SAP-archive/cloud-workflow-codejam/exercises/01/readme.md

 At this stage you have a new role collection; now you need to assign it to yourself.

-:point_right: Go back to where you started this step from, and select the "Trust Configuration" item from within the "Security" menu item, where you should see an existing entry for the default identity provider (the SAP ID service):
+:point_right: Go back to where you started this step from, and select the "Trust Configuration" item from within the "Security" menu item, where you should see an existing entry for the default active identity provider (the SAP ID service):

 ![trust configuration overview](trustconfigoverview.png)

+> It may be that the name of the provider is different, it could be displayed as "sap.default" too.

-:point_right: Select the "Default identity provider" link and in the following screen, enter the email address associated with the trial account you're using, and select the "Show Assignments" button.
+:point_right: Select the default active identity provider link and in the following screen, enter the email address associated with the trial account you're using, and select the "Show Assignments" button.
 Then use the "Assign Role Collection" button to select and assign the new "workflow" role collection you just created.

 ![workflow role collection assigned](collectionassigned.png)